PuttapakaSaikrishna/PuttapakaSaikrishna/README.md

 - 👋 Hi, I’m @PuttapakaSaikrishna
-- 👀 I’m interested in ...Data analytics and Data science projects
+- 👀 I’m interested in ...Coding
 - 🌱 I’m currently learning ...Real time projects
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...